Buying real estate in Peru?

 Which neighborhoods have the highest long-term demand in Peru in 2026?

-As of early 2026, the three neighborhoods with the highest overall long-term rental demand in Lima are Miraflores, Santiago de Surco, and San Borja, all of which appear consistently in BCRP's tracked district data as active and liquid rental markets.
+As of early 2026, the three Lima neighborhoods with the deepest overall long-term rental demand are Miraflores, Santiago de Surco, and San Miguel, because they combine large renter populations, strong transport access, and consistent listing activity tracked by the BCRP.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Peru.